 Both Lactobacillus and Bifidobacterium can prevent the growth of harmful bacteria, and improve gastrointestinal barrier function (5).
 Lactobacillus rhamnosus, another type of probiotic, supports optimal function of the gut ecosystem.
 On the other hand, Saccharomyces boulardii helps treat diarrhoea.

-A probiotic supplement containing multiple strains like the ones mentioned above ensures that your gut health bounces back from whatever you throw at it.
+The best gut health probiotic supplement is one that contains multiple strains like the ones mentioned above ensures that your gut health bounces back from whatever you throw at it.

 Understanding gut flora